 Legislation that Supports Equity and Justice

-- Email Privacy Act (HR 387) helps protect our privacy by requiring law enforcement to obtain a warrant before they can access customer email communications, or cloud-based storage.
-Previously, emails older than 180 days could be obtained with a subpoena.
+- Email Privacy Act (HR 387) helps protect our privacy by requiring law enforcement to obtain a warrant before they can access customer email communications or cloud-based storage.
+Previously, emails older than 180 days could be obtained with just a subpoena.

-- Protecting Lives Using Surplus Equipment Act (HR 426) reinstates the transfer of military weapons including tanks, weaponized drones, and grenade launchers to local police departments.
+- Protecting Lives Using Surplus Equipment Act (HR 426) reinstates the transfer of military weapons to police.
+This equipment includes tanks, weaponized drones, and grenade launchers.

 - Thin Blue Line Act (HR 115) makes it easier to sentence people to death for killing or attempting to kill a law enforcement officer.

-- The Concealed Carry Reciprocity Act of 2017 (HR 38) would allow any gun owner doing concealed carry following the the state laws of which they are a resident, to still do so within the borders of any other state, even if the permit requirements are different, and the state hasn’t banned concealed carry.
-The bill also has a provision that states that concealed carry holders are not subject to the federal ban prohibiting guns in schools.
+- The Concealed Carry Reciprocity Act of 2017 (HR 38) would allow anyone permitted to carry a concealed firearm in their home state to do so within the borders of any other state that has concealed carry permits, even if the permit requirements are different.
+The bill also exempts these carriers from the federal ban prohibiting guns in schools.

 See also the State and Local Pages for state-by-state legislative tracking.